The 25 best things to do in Edinburgh – your complete guide

 ‘But’, you might be asking, ‘what’s so special about this small collection of medieval and Georgian buildings nestled on the south-east edge of Scotland?’.

 Well, that’s a difficult question to answer, but I think it’s down to several factors.
 First off, the people are exceptionally friendly and I’m always amazed at how the locals never seem to get tired of being asked by wide-eyed tourists how to get to the castle (which is inevitably straight in front of them) or where the nearest MacDonald’s is (why bother? – our pubs offer much nicer locally-sourced food).

 The second great thing about Edinburgh is the fact that it has a huge – HUGE – amount of history in a compact area and it really does have a special atmosphere about it.
 For me, this is most evident at Christmas when the city hosts its annual Edinburgh’s Christmas extravaganza and the city comes alive with spectacular displays at the castle and across the Old Town.

 And thirdly, Edinburgh is a city that just has it all.
 There are fascinating old buildings to explore, open parkland crying out for summer barbeques, world-class shopping areas, fantastic festivals, a royal palace, and a majestic castle.

 But you’ll also find award-winning restaurants, family-friendly attractions, loads of romantic walks, amazing museums, interesting art galleries, and a world-leading zoo.
 Phew!

-So what’s the best way to get to Edinburgh?
+The best ways to get to Edinburgh

 You’ve got a couple of options for getting to the city depending on where you’re travelling from.